Text by CLOT Magazine

-The Biofabricate summit returned for its fourth iteration this December.
+The Biofabricate Summit returned for its fourth iteration this December.
 The annual summit brings together global leaders in the fields of design, biology, and technology to New York City to share and discuss the future of grown materials.
 As a living document of the development of this nascent field, this year’s edition did not fail to disappoint.
-From the exhibitions of synthetic leather and upcycled ocean plastic shoes to panels on symbiosis and biostrategy, the lessons shared and conversations had expanded the working frontier of the biofabrication.
+From the exhibitions of synthetic leather and upcycled ocean plastic shoes to panels on symbiosis and biostrategy, the lessons shared and conversations expanded the working frontier of biofabrication.

 With this new edition, Biofabricate delivered an overview of the future of new materials.
-The theme for the summit was set in the opening remarks of Biofabricate founder Suzanne Lee – biofabrication is shifting from academic interest to a focus of media and consumer-oriented brands.
+The theme for the summit was set in the opening remarks of Biofabricate founder Suzanne Lee – biofabrication is shifting from academic interest to a focus on media and consumer-oriented brands.
 To better understand this shift, the summit was organised into five sessions: the microbiome, plastic, symbiosis, evolving materials and biostrategy.
-Within each session, it was evident what organisers emphasised, bringing in speakers that incorporate collaboration into their practice.
+Within each session, it was evident what organisers emphasised, bringing in speakers incorporating collaboration into their practice.

-In the first session Microbiome: designing for health AOBiome Chief Medical Officer Larry Weiss and Richard Beckett of the BiotA Lab at University College London gave presentations that linked bacterial ecosystems found on our bodies and in the built environment with health outcomes.
-Richard Beckett, an investigator whose speculative project NOTBAD (2017) is now exploring the feasibility of engineering the microbial community of the indoor built environment to rethink architecture and design buildings for a healthy microbiome.
+In the first session, Microbiome: designing for health, AOBiome Chief Medical Officer Larry Weiss and Richard Beckett of the BiotA Lab at University College London gave presentations that linked bacterial ecosystems found on our bodies and in the built environment with health outcomes.
+Richard Beckett, an investigator whose speculative project NOTBAD (2017), is now exploring the feasibility of engineering the microbial community of the indoor built environment to rethink architecture and design buildings for a healthy microbiome.

-The second session; Plastic: turning problems into solutions, emphasised applications to reduce and upcycle plastic waste products and reminded us of the shocking images captured by photographer Caroline Power between the islands Roatan and Cayos Cochinos near Honduras.
-The picture went viral last October, showing a blanket of plastic, bottles, and rubbish highlighting the damage done to the planet’s oceans.
-Parley for the Oceans founder Cyrill Gutsch gave the session keynote on “the need to make protecting the oceans, ‘good business’ or better business than polluting the ocean.”
+The second session, Plastic: turning problems into solutions, emphasised applications to reduce and upcycle plastic waste products and reminded us of the shocking images captured by photographer Caroline Power between the islands Roatan and Cayos Cochinos near Honduras.
+The picture went viral last October, showing a blanket of plastic, bottles, and rubbish, highlighting the damage done to the planet’s oceans.
+Parley for the Oceans founder Cyrill Gutsch gave the session keynote on “the need to make protecting the oceans ‘good business’ or better business than polluting the ocean.”

 PI NASA Juno and Chief Scientist DEEP SPACE raised awareness of biofabricated products coming to the market and being cautious of creating the “next plastic”.
-In this sense, Mango Materials founder Molly Morse uses a class of prokaryotes that can use recovered methane gas to produce the biopolymer polyhydroxyalkanoates (PHA).
-PHA, when compared to more common biopolymers like polylactide (PLA), has the advantage of being compostable using traditional compost methods and can be easily processed for the manufacture of caps and textile fibres.
+In this sense, Mango Materials founder Molly Morse uses a class of prokaryotes that can use recovered methane gas to produce biopolymer polyhydroxyalkanoates (PHA).
+PHA, compared to more common biopolymers like polylactide (PLA), has the advantage of being compostable using traditional compost methods and can be easily processed to manufacture caps and textile fibres.

 Liz Ciokajlo and Maurizio Montalti have collaborated to produce a speculative MarsBoot.
 The piece, CASKIA (2017), was commissioned by Paola Antonelli, Senior Curator of the Museum of Modern Art (MoMA), for their exhibit ‘Items: Is Fashion Modern?’.
 The piece was also exhibited in the Design Lab.
 Inspired by the plastics culture of the 1970s, CASKIA recasts in original MoonBoot in a biodegradable, feminist light.

-In the fourth session; Growth: evolving materials Modern Meadow CSO Gabor Forgacs, BioMASON founder Ginger Krieg Dosier, Ecovative co-founder Eben Bayer, senior material designer at Modern Meadow Amy Congdon and, researcher Veronika Kapsali gave insights on bioprinting and bio-fabrication, growing materials from mycelium and yeast engineered, and, material design.
+In the fourth session, Growth: evolving materials Modern Meadow CSO Gabor Forgacs, BioMASON founder Ginger Krieg Dosier, Ecovative co-founder Eben Bayer, senior material designer at Modern Meadow Amy Congdon and researcher Veronika Kapsali gave insights on bioprinting and bio-fabrication, growing materials from mycelium and yeast engineered, and, the material design.
 Ginger Krieg Dosier detailed how their process for creating biologically controlled structural cement reduces CO2 production while using existing infrastructure in a model, not unlike the use of ethanol in diesel fuel.

 Our everyday life has always been surrounded by materials since the Stone Age.
-Bronze, iron, steel, copper, silk or cotton have been for millennia the materials used to manufacture tools and clothing.
-However, the demand for consumers, environmental issues like the raw materials on the planet Earth are finite plus the development of biotechnology techniques in the early 90’s have driven to new materials challenges.
+Bronze, iron, steel, copper, silk or cotton have been used for millennia to manufacture tools and clothing.
+However, the demand for consumers and environmental issues like the raw materials on the planet Earth are finite plus the development of biotechnology techniques in the early ’90s have driven new materials challenges.